 If a certain advertiser really likes your writing, he/she can select you to participate in private challenges that pay out more than other challenges do.

 You have to take a short test where you pick which ad out of two given would win in one of their contests, and then you have to explain why you chose the way you did.
 They stress being very detailed in your explanations.

 They state before you take the test that their need for writers fluctuates and that they can afford to be picky in who they approve, so I have no idea if I'll actually get in or not, but I hope so because I'd really like to try this and see how it goes!

-Most opportunities like this are just extra money and that would be my immediate assumption here, but BoostCTR claims differently on their site.
+Most opportunities like this are only good for extra money.
+That would be my immediate assumption here, but Boost Media claims differently on their site.
 This is taken from their FAQ:

-How much can I earn with BoostCTR?
+How much can I earn with Boost Media?

 A lot!
-BoostCTR offers its writers the opportunity to generate a consistent and potentially a significant revenue stream while working from home.
+Boost Media offers its writers the opportunity to generate a consistent and potentially a significant revenue stream while working from home.
 Our on-demand model allows writers to have the flexibility to choose their own hours, assume projects at their choosing, and the ability to work from any computer with access to the internet.
 The potential to generate revenue can vary greatly depending on writer’s experience, efficiency, quality of reported ads, writer’s grade, etc.

 You can do so here.
 I have applied myself, and I'll report back on my experience if I am accepted.